There is a great offer of things to do in Cagliari.

-Another impressive church is the Basilica di Bonaria.
+Another impressive church is the Basilica di Bonaria (the annexed cemetery is worth visiting too).
 You will find a sanctuary right next to it which holds the relics of a wooden statue of Virgin Mary and Christ.
 Legend says that the Virgin Mary save a Spanish ship from draining in the 14th century.

 Other notable churches are San Saturnino Basilica, the oldest church on the island and built over a Roman necropolis; San Michele church, built in rococo style; Sant’Efisio church, famous for being the starting point of Sant’Efisio parade every 1 May.

 There are many places in town perfect for stunning views, but I will never tire of going to the terrace of Via Santa Croce.
 The views are stunning at any time of day, but go for sunset and you will be in for quite a show.